sdd1982/VisualizacionOCDS/README.md

 ---
 La estructura del directorio es que en la raíz del WebContent se encuentra la visualización y en la carpeta table, la vista de tabla

+---
+** Display data in OCDS format **

+This repository contains two data visualizations, in OCDS format:

+1. Table view
+2. Data visualization

+## Table view
+In this view you can read the data of an API, applying search criteria.
+The data can be displayed in a paired way (the same as the API) and can be downloaded in CSV format.
+Although the view can be reduced in quantity of data, when downloading the file you can see all the data of the standard.

+## Data visualization
+This visualization is made using the D3.js library, and uses the crossfilter visualization scheme.
+The visualization allows to follow the contractual management of the entities allowing to visualize the percentages of hiring.
+This visualization complies with the following characteristics:
+1. drill down at entity level
+2. See behavior by entity, order and sector

+---
+The structure of the directory is that at the root of the WebContent is the visualization and in the table folder, the table view